10 Rhetoric & Rhetorical Analysis

 We often hear that a senator or president or mayor is using rhetoric, as when someone says, “That kind of rhetoric is dangerous!”
 Rhetoric is also often misunderstood as “just talk.”
 You’ve probably heard people’s positions dismissed as “mere rhetoric.”
 This way of talking about rhetoric dismisses the power of words to implement change—through talking, writing, and creating.
 Talk is powerful stuff.
 It’s so powerful that there are whole disciplines devoted to understanding it (communication studies, education and teaching, literary criticism, philosophy, and, yes, rhetoric as a discipline).
 The next time you hear the word rhetoric used by politicians, political analysts, or in media editorials, think about their intention.
 Are they dismissing another person’s viewpoint by implying that it’s just a bunch of hot air?
 Are they implying that another person’s stated position on an issue is somehow inherently dangerous?
 Or do they use the word “rhetoric” in a way that indicates they really understand the tactics of persuasion that may be at work?

-And yet, rhetoric certainly has political roots.
+And yet, classical rhetoric certainly has political roots.
 The Greco-Roman tradition categorizes speeches into three categories, which include forensic, deliberative, and epideictic.
 Forensic has to do with making a believable case for what happened—as is the case when someone tries to prove their innocence to a jury by offering evidence for an alibi.
 Epideictic texts or speeches are for ceremony or show—to praise or to blame in ways that aren’t necessarily legally consequential.
 But the last speech type—the deliberative speech—has always been about getting an audience to adhere to a position on what actions should be taken.
 Deliberative rhetoric is clearly tied to politics and the “deliberate” drafting of legislation as one way of working with diverse groups of people.
 Of course, other aspects of our communication may be connected to politics in subtle ways.
 If someone writes an epideictic letter to a newspaper editor praising the life of former Texas governor Ann Richards, might we have some reason to take that praise as a public endorsement of Richards’ politics, too?
 Or if a nonprofit research team makes a forensic case that community access to arts and cultural events improves educational outcomes, we might read it as implying that arts should enjoy increased public funding.
 Politics, like rhetoric, is widespread and touches on nearly all aspects of our lives.

 A key component of rhetorical analysis involves thinking carefully about the “rhetorical situation” of a text.
 We can understand the concept of a rhetorical situation if we examine it piece by piece, by looking carefully at the rhetorical concepts from which it is built.
-The philosopher Aristotle organized these concepts as author, audience, setting, purpose, and text.
+The philosopher Aristotle organized these concepts as speaker, audience, setting, purpose, and text.
 Answering the questions about these rhetorical concepts below will give you a good sense of your text’s rhetorical situation—the starting point for rhetorical analysis.

-Speaker
+1. Speaker

-The author of a text is the creator — the person who is communicating in order to try to effect a change in his or her audience.
+The speaker of a text is the creator — the person who is communicating in order to try to effect a change in his or her audience.
 An author doesn’t have to be a single person or a person at all — an author could be an organization.
 To understand the rhetorical situation of a text, one must examine the identity of the author and his or her background.

 • What kind of experience or authority does the author have in the subject about which he or she is speaking?